 Soprano Margot Rood, hailed for her “luminosity and grace” by The New York Times, performs a wide range of repertoire.
 Recent and upcoming solo appearances include those with Cleveland Orchestra, Boston Symphony Orchestra, New World Symphony, Handel & Haydn Society, Seraphic Fire, Lorelei Ensemble, Les Délices, A Far Cry, Boston Modern Orchestra Project, Rhode Island Philharmonic, Blue Heron, The Thirteen, Cape Symphony, Bach Collegium San Diego, and Grand Harmonie, as well as onstage with the Boston Early Music Festival, Monadnock Music, St. Petersburg Opera, and Green Mountain Opera Festival.
 Ms. Rood is the recipient of numerous awards, including the St. Botolph Emerging Artist Award, the Lorraine Hunt Lieberson Fellowship at Emmanuel Music, and third place in The American Prize competition in art song and oratorio.
-Her new music venture, Mélange, with percussionist Caleb Herron, makes its debut in Baltimore this season.
+Her new music venture with percussionist Caleb Herron, Mélange, made its debut in Baltimore in 2018-19.
 She has been invited for performances and masterclasses by composers at Columbia University, the University of Pennsylvania, McGill University, and Keene State College.
 Her debut solo recording with composer Heather Gilligan, Living in Light, is now available from Albany Records.
 Ms. Rood holds degrees from the University of Michigan and McGill University.